dwhenson/frontendmentor-planet-facts/notes.md

 -  No CSS - use target element as backup
 -  No JS
    -  Burger menu
-   -  Showing content - is last .content possible, first would be better
+   -  Showing content - would have liked to render some initial text